 6. Move towels from washer to dryer and dry thoroughly.
-It is important to make sure that the towels are completely dry before folding and putting away (as soon as it warms up I use a clothesline for 98% of our laundry so that is another option for drying).
+It’s really important to make sure your towels are completely dry before folding them and putting them away.
+In the hot summer months I love using a clothesline for drying laundry!

 Vinegar is a safe and natural fabric softener.
 I use it in place of liquid fabric softener all the time (just add to the fabric softener spot on your washer) and once the items are dry you don’t smell the vinegar at all.

-Because I’m obviously not alone in knowing how to clean towels I hope these tips on how to use baking soda and vinegar to clean towels will help you out like they helped me!
-Make sure you check out these posts for getting stains out!!
+Because I don’t think I’m alone in not knowing how to clean towels I hope these tips on how to use baking soda and vinegar to clean towels will help you out like they helped me!